 Experience the sheer vastness of the well-planned and thoroughly executed attempt to annihilate the Jewish people

-Visit a near-by Monastery, where Franciscan monks have preserved the drawings of Marian Kolodziej, a survivor of four concentration camps, including Auschwitz
+Visit a local Monastery, where Franciscan monks have preserved the drawings of Marian Kolodziej, a survivor of four concentration camps, including Auschwitz